NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

   sleep 5
 done
 ```
-Finally, set the Python script to run.
+Set the Python script to run.
 Since this experiment will run on a cluster, Ray will be initialized as:
 ```python
 ray.init(_redis_password=args.redis_password, address=os.environ["ip_head"])
 num_cpus = args.num_cpus - 1
 ```
-Therefore, `--redis-password` option must be active, along with the total number of CPUs:
+The `--redis-password` option must be active, along with the total number of CPUs:
 ```batch
 python -u simple_trainer.py --redis-password $redis_password --num-cpus $total_cpus
 ```